 The Company holds debt investments in its portfolio that contain a payment-in-kind ("PIK") interest provision.
 The PIK interest, which represents contractually deferred interest added to the investment balance that is generally due at maturity, is recorded on the accrual basis to the extent such amounts are expected to be collected.
-We stop accruing PIK interest if we do not expect the issuer to be able to pay all principal and interest when due.
+PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.